Network Processes

 Send-away tests

-SSNGM laboratories provide both genetics and molecular pathology testing services for the population of Scotland.
+SSNGM laboratories provide both genomic and pathology testing services for the population of Scotland.
 More information on each of these centres can be found on our Scottish Genomics Laboratories page.
 A number of ‘core tests’ take place in all four of the centres and other specialist tests might be performed in one or two laboratories for the whole Scottish population.
 Some tests may be available for people in Scotland but are performed by laboratories in other UK nations.
 The SSNGM is currently working with each of the laboratories to review the send-away test process.